Skilled Worker Visa Costs UK 2026: The Complete Fee Breakdown

 5 Priority Service Fee £500 Optional Applicant

 Important: The Certificate of Sponsorship fee and the Immigration Skills Charge are legal obligations of the sponsoring employer and cannot be passed on to the applicant.
 Attempting to charge these costs to the employee may constitute a breach of the sponsor licence conditions.
+Employers can choose to also contribute to the skilled worker application fee, IHS fee, and priority service fee.
+The ISC charge shown is for a small or charitable sponsor.

 Who Pays What?
 A Clear Responsibility Split